withastro/docs/src/pages/en/guides/server-side-rendering.md

     });
     ```

 To deploy an SSR project, you also need to add an adapter.
 This is because SSR requires a server _runtime_: the environment that runs your server-side code.
-Each adapter corresponds to a runtime and allows Astro to output a script that runs your project on that kind of server.
+Each adapter allows Astro to output a script that runs your project on a specific runtime.

 The following adapters are available today with more to come in the future: